Types of Truck Wrecks

 An underride accident occurs when a smaller vehicle runs underneath the rear or side of a big truck.
 Due to the size of a truck, this sort of truck wreck can be fatal.
 Improper or sudden turns and motorists driving in the right blind spot* of a truck are among the most common causes of underride accidents.

 Call an Experienced Truck Accident Lawyers in Houston

 Sadly, it can be challenging to prevent a truck accident from happening on the busy Texas highways.
 Due to the numerous parties usually involved when these accidents happen, you must work with one of Houston’s best auto accident injury lawyers.

 At The Stephens Law Firm, we help clients get the right amount of compensation they are entitled to after a truck crash.
+If you lost a loved one due to a truck accident, you need a top rated wrongful death law firm in Houston, TX.
 We understand this is a traumatic time for you as a victim, and we’ll fight for your case until there’s justice.